trimlab/Tri-M-Lab-Pd-Intro-Guide/README.md

 # Tri-M-Lab-Pd-Intro-Guide
-# A guide I'm working on to introduce new lab members to Pure Data
+A guide I'm working on to introduce new lab members to Pure Data
-Welcome to Pure Data.

-#Pure data extended is the program you want.
+Pure data extended is the program you want.
-#Pure data vanilla has less functionality, but can be installed on anything (linux, rasberry pi's, etc.)
+Pure data vanilla has less functionality, but can be installed on anything (linux, rasberry pi's, etc.)

-#Feel free to e-mail me at sglandry@mtu.edu if you run into any trouble or have any general questions.
+Feel free to e-mail me at sglandry@mtu.edu if you run into any trouble or have any general questions.

 OK THE GOOD STUFF
 -------------------------------------------------------------------

-Look at the first patch, 1-Pd Basics.pd
-Learn some basics structure of objects, and controlling the pitch and volume of a sine wave oscilator.
+1-Pd Basics.pd -Learn some basics structure of objects, and controlling the pitch and volume of a sine wave oscillator.

 Then go to the help menu dropdown, Pd Help Browser, Manuals, Start Here/, start-here.pd.
 Follow the instructions inside the patch.
 This will teach you how to use "cables" to connect object's outlets to other object's inlets.

-Now go back to my list of patches.
-Check out 2-Signals controlling signals.pd
+2-Signals controlling signals.pd

-Hopefully this won't scare you off Pd.
-If you don't care about sound physics, don't worry, we're almost done with the basics.
-Check out the patch 3-Additive synthesis and envelopes.pd
+3-Additive synthesis and envelopes.pd

-Maybe 4-Linear ramp generators.pd should be before 3-additive synthesis and envelopes.
+4-Linear ramp generators.pd should be before 3-additive synthesis and envelopes.

 6-Metronome and counting.pd